The material presented here is for educational purposes only and is not intended to be used as financial, investment, or legal advice.

-One of the most important choices you’ll have to make is whether to buy new or used.
-According to Edmunds.com, a record number of 40.8 million used vehicles were sold in 2019 — over twice the number of new car sales that year!
-Estimates for 2020 have used car sales outpacing new ones even more.
+One of the most important questions you’ll ask is, “Is it better to buy a new or used car?”
+A record number of over 39 million used vehicles were sold in 20201 — over twice the number of new car sales that year!
 So, should you jump on the used car bandwagon and save some cash?
-Not so fast
+Not so fast.

 Click on the cars to find out the monthly and yearly costs of each type.